I’ve often said good leaders never assume silence means everyone is in agreement.

 - The synergy of differences is celebrated

-When you are on a healthy team, people feel freedom to speak up when needed, so if they don’t, you can often safely assume they are in agreement.
+When you are on a really healthy team people feel freedom to speak up when needed, so if they don’t, you can often safely assume they are in agreement.

-Ask yourself this question: What does silence on the team indicate?
+A good personal evaluation for the leader is to ask yourself this question: What does silence on my team indicate?